TylerSw1ft/Helpful-computer-wiki/How-Linux,-BSD,-UNIX,-and-macOS-relate-to-each-other.md

 * POSIX certification appears to involve an [audited self-test](http://get.posixcertified.ieee.org/certification_guide.html#Formal%20Testing), using a standardized testing suite supplied by the IEEE
 * UNIX certification appears to involve [approved results self-testing](https://www.opengroup.org/openbrand/docs/faq.html#general21), using a standardized testing suite supplied by The Open Group
 * There is at least 1 other standard that exists within the Linux ecosystem only: the [Filesystem Hierarchy Standard](https://refspecs.linuxfoundation.org/fhs.shtml)
+* The Open Group maintains a [list](https://www.opengroup.org/openbrand/register/) of OSes that have been certified to UNIX standards